alexcarron/rock-estore/README.md

 - Java 8=>11 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
 - Angular 17
--  _add any other tech stack requirements_

 ## How to run it

 1. Clone the repository and go to the root directory.
+2. Execute `cd estore-api`
-2. Execute `mvn compile exec:java`
+3. Execute `mvn compile exec:java`
+4. In a new terminal, execute `cd estore-ui`
+5. Execute `npm install`
+6. If `npm install` does not work, try executing `npm install --force`
-3. Open in your browser `http://localhost:8080/`
+7. Open in your browser `http://localhost:8080/`
-4.  _add any other steps required or examples of how to use/run_

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect.)